Our verdict

 Who should buy the Allbirds Wool Runners

 Allbirds is definitely something else on the market of walking footwear dominated by synthetic shoes.
-It is a shoe to consider if you value the following:
+For us, it is a shoe to consider if you value the following:

 - comfort, lots of it: the Wool Runner is so soft you want to wear it without socks